-Do hiring professionals even read cover letters for senior candidates anymore?
+Do hiring professionals even read cover letters for senior candidates, like senior systems engineers, anymore?
 Some say yes; some say no, they don’t bother unless the resume in question has grabbed their attention.

 Abby Kohut, president and staffing consultant at Staffing Symphony, suggests job seekers can easily locate the right person online: “To find the name of the hiring manager, try searching on Google or LinkedIn,” she said.
 “Even a good guess scores you points because it indicates that you tried harder than everyone else.”